 Speaking of rollercoasters, did the movies in 2017 provide anything closer to a fully immersive VR ride than Dunkirk on the big screen?
 I doubt it.
 This was an experience you exited shaking the mud off your clothes and the sand out your boots, with Hans Zimmer’s relentless score still ringing in your ears.
-Nolan has brought us as close as possible, in ways only this medium can, to what it was like being one of the hundreds of thousands trapped on French beaches in 1940, with the turning point of the whole world at play in some abstract big picture, and locked in a primal fight for survival in the immediate moment.
+Nolan has brought us as close as possible, in ways only this medium can, to what it was like being one of the hundreds of thousands trapped on French beaches in 1940, locked in a primal fight for survival in the immediate moment, and with the turning point of the whole world at play in some abstract big picture.

 Every person in this large tapestry of urgency and suspense is connected, almost into one collective organism, by the inter-cutting between three different stories and timelines: a few days on the beach, 24 hours at sea, and one hour in the air.
 What’s amazing is that Nolan does this with pure cinema, so visually based and so economical in dialogue and exposition (the very things that held back Interstellar) — something rare, refreshing and perhaps even radical in the context of big-budget commercial cinema (it’s also a reminder that Nolan is actually a fan of, and influenced by, silent cinema).
 This is a visceral tour-de-force that uncompromisingly has to be watched in a movie theatre.

 Paris, the early 1990s.
 The AIDS crisis has been decimating the gay community for a decade already, to nationwide indifference and institutional neglect.
-Act Up are a group of activists who engage in direct action, shock tactics, impromptu sex-ed for high-schools to tackle chronic under-education and even misinformation, group discussions, health reports, attacks against big pharmaceutical companies….
-All with the overall aim of waking people up to the crisis and forcing those who can to do more about it, and all portrayed by 120 BPM through extremely naturalistic acting and documentary-like attention to detail — reminiscent of Laurent Cantet’s The Class which Robin Campillo co-wrote.
+Act Up are a group of activists who engage in direct action, shock tactics, impromptu sex-ed for high-schools to tackle chronic misinformation, group discussions, health reports, attacks against big pharmaceutical companies….
+All with the overall aim of waking people up to the crisis and forcing those who can to do more about it, and all portrayed by BPM (Beats Per Minute) through extremely naturalistic acting and documentary-like attention to detail — reminiscent of Laurent Cantet’s The Class which Robin Campillo co-wrote.

 Marlina never looks or sounds anything less than spectacular.
 The Sumbalese landscapes are captured in their simmering heat by cinematographer Yunos Pasolang’s widescreen compositions.
 The blunt, violent scenes of patriarchy getting its come-uppance are super-stylish and could come straight out of Jim Jarmusch’s Dead Man.
 The deadpan humour shines through Marlina’s road trip and the colourful characters she meets: a no-nonsense old woman, headless ghosts, useless ping-pong playing cops, and most of all Marlina’s heavily pregnant neighbour Novi.
 The score by Zeke Khaseli and Yudhi Arfani riffs on Ennio Morricone using traditional Indonesian instruments.
 This was the most ravishing cocktail of art, genre and world cinemas I saw in 2017, underlying a passionate plea for womanhood in the more tradition-bound areas of Indonesia.